plone/training/mastering_plone/embed.rst

     Now you can reinstall your Plone site.

     Everybody can now vote on talks.
 That's not what we wanted.
-We only want reviewers to vote on pending Talks.
+We only want reviewers to vote on *pending* Talks.
     This means the permission has to change depending on the workflow state.
 Luckily, workflows can be configured to do just that.
     Since Talks already have their own workflow we also won't interfere with other content.

     First, we have to tell the workflow that it will be managing more permissions.
 Next, for each state we have to configure which role has the two new permissions.

     That is a very verbose configuration, maybe you want to do it in the web interface and export the settings.
-On the other hand, it is easy to make a simple mistake in both ways.
-I will just present the xml way here.
+    Whichever way you choose, it is easy to make a simple mistake.
+I will just present the XML way here.

 The config for the Workflow is in :file:`profiles/default/workfows/talks_workflow.xml`